 Keep reading for more details and how to get started:

 Factoring location into personalization ensures that customers see offers relevant to their context, as well as their interests.

 Fresh Relevance users have long been able to dynamically tailor content based on a visitor’s known location.
 For instance, by showing a different product recommendation SmartBlock depending on the weather in the customer’s city.

 Our clients told us they’d like more ways to add value to customers using location-based marketing.
 That’s where geotargeting tools come in.

-The new module lets you serve dynamic content based on the individual’s nearest store or region.
-You’ll also be able to refine marketing rules and customer segments using flexible location-based rules.
+The module lets you serve dynamic content based on the individual’s nearest store or region.
+You're also able to refine marketing rules and customer segments using flexible location-based rules.